ronyjdesousa/paping/README.md

 on a specific port. **Paping** enables real-time monitoring of server status, aiding in the prompt detection of connectivity issues.

-** BUILDING FROM SOURCE **
+**BUILDING FROM SOURCE**

-Packit requires the following elements to compile:
+Paping requires the following elements to compile:

   * autoconf >= 2.71-3 <br>

-Packit source installation is simple:
+Paping source installation is simple:

     $ ./autogen.sh
     $ ./configure